-The following is a description of investment practices in which the Funds may engage.
-Any references to investments made by a Fund include those that may be made both directly by the Fund and indirectly by the Fund (e.g., through its investments in derivatives or other pooled investment vehicles).
-Not all Funds may engage in all practices described below.
-As otherwise provided in this Prospectus or Statement of Additional Information ("SAI"), each Fund may invest without limit in the securities, assets, instruments and transactions in which it is permitted to invest.
-Please refer to the "Principal Investment Strategies" for each Fund for additional information regarding the principal investment practices in which a particular Fund may engage.
+The following is a description of principal and non-principal investment practices in which the Fund may engage.
+Any references to investments made by the Fund include those that may be made both directly by the Fund and indirectly by the Fund (e.g., through its investments in derivatives or other pooled investment vehicles).
+As otherwise provided in this Prospectus or Statement of Additional Information ("SAI"), the Fund may invest without limit in the securities, assets, instruments and transactions in which it is permitted to invest.
+Please refer to the "Principal Investment Strategies" for the Fund for additional information regarding the principal investment practices in which the Fund may engage.
 Please see "Description of Risks" below for the risks associated with each of the investment practices.

 Assignments.
-Each Fund may purchase Assignments from several financial institutions ("Lenders").
-The purchaser of an Assignment typically succeeds to all the rights and obligations under the Loan Agreement of the assigning Lender and becomes a Lender under the Loan Agreement with the same rights and obligations as the assigning Lender.
+The Fund may purchase Assignments from several financial institutions ("Lenders").
+The purchaser of an Assignment typically succeeds to all the rights and obligations under the loan agreement of the assigning Lender and becomes a Lender under the loan agreement with the same rights and obligations as the assigning Lender.

 Borrowing.
-Each Fund may borrow an amount up to 33 1/3% of its total assets (including the amount borrowed).
-A Fund may borrow for investment purposes, to meet redemption requests and for temporary, extraordinary or emergency purposes.
-To the extent a Fund borrows more money than it has cash or short-term cash equivalents and invests the proceeds, a Fund will create financial leverage.
+The Fund may borrow an amount up to 33 1/3% of its total assets (including the amount borrowed).
+The Fund may borrow for investment purposes, to meet redemption requests and for temporary, extraordinary or emergency purposes.
+To the extent the Fund borrows more money than it has cash or short-term cash equivalents and invests the proceeds, the Fund will create financial leverage.
 It will do so only when it expects to be able to invest the proceeds at a higher rate of return than its cost of borrowing.
 The use of borrowing for investment purposes increases both investment opportunity and investment risk.

-Because the management fees (including administration fees) paid to NexPoint are calculated on the basis of a Fund's average daily managed assets, which include the proceeds of leverage, the dollar amount of the fees paid by a Fund to NexPoint will be higher (and NexPoint will be benefited to that extent) when leverage is utilized.
-NexPoint will utilize leverage only if it believes such action would result in a net benefit to a Fund's shareholders after taking into account the higher fees and expenses associated with leverage (including higher management fees).
+Because the management fees (including administration fees) paid to NexPoint are calculated on the basis of the Fund's average daily managed assets, which include the proceeds of leverage, the dollar amount of the fees paid by the Fund to NexPoint will be higher (and NexPoint will be benefited to that extent) when leverage is utilized.
+NexPoint will utilize leverage only if it believes such action would result in a net benefit to the Fund's shareholders after taking into account the higher fees and expenses associated with leverage (including higher management fees).

 Bridge Financing.
-A Fund may acquire interests in Senior Loans that are designed to provide temporary or "bridge" financing to a borrower pending the sale of identified assets or the arrangement of longer-term loans or the issuance and sale of debt obligations.
+The Fund may acquire interests in senior loans that are designed to provide temporary or "bridge" financing to a borrower pending the sale of identified assets or the arrangement of longer-term loans or the issuance and sale of debt obligations.
 A borrower's use of a bridge loan involves a risk that the borrower may be unable to locate permanent financing to replace the bridge loan, which may impair the borrower's perceived creditworthiness.

 Commitments to Make Additional Payments.
-A Lender may have obligations pursuant to a Loan Agreement to make additional loans in certain circumstances.
+A Lender may have obligations pursuant to a loan agreement to make additional loans in certain circumstances.
 Such circumstances may include obligations under revolving credit facilities and facilities that provide for further loans to borrowers based upon compliance with specified financial requirements.
-The Funds currently intend to reserve against any such contingent obligation by segregating a sufficient amount of cash, liquid securities and liquid Senior Loans.
+The Fund currently intends to reserve against any such contingent obligation by segregating a sufficient amount of cash, liquid securities and liquid senior loans.

-A Fund will not purchase interests in Senior Loans that would require such Fund to make any such additional loans if the aggregate of such additional loan commitments would exceed 20% of such Fund's total assets or would cause such Fund to fail to meet the diversification requirements set forth under the heading "Investment Restrictions" in the SAI.
+The Fund will not purchase interests in senior loans that would require such Fund to make any such additional loans if the aggregate of such additional loan commitments would exceed 20% of such Fund's total assets or would cause such Fund to fail to meet the diversification requirements set forth under the heading "Investment Restrictions" in the SAI.